ATanggara/ANUCollege-2019S1-ASGS1115-Functional-ProgrammingTutorial/Tut01-Haskell_Intro/Operators.md

 ### 0. Getting Started
 ------------------------

-Open your command line interface (e.g Terminal in Linux and Mac, and Command Prompt in Windows), change to the directory where this file is in and type:
+After getting [Haskell installed](https://www.accesscanberra.act.gov.au/app/answers/detail/a_id/1804/~/working-with-vulnerable-people-%28wwvp%29-registration), open your command line interface (e.g Terminal in Linux and Mac, and Command Prompt in Windows), change to the directory where this file is in and type:
 ```
 ghci
 ```